canonical/operator-workflows/terraform-compliance/README.md

 ## Known deviations from the CC008 spec

-- CC008 lists `providers.tf` as part of the standard module file structure.
-  This checker does not require it: none of the reference CC008-compliant modules evaluated (including this repository's own product/charm modules) use a separate `providers.tf` — provider configuration lives in the `required_providers` block of `terraform.tf` instead.
-Enforcing `providers.tf` today would fail every currently-compliant module.
+- CC008 lists `providers.tf` as part of the standard module file structure, alongside `terraform.tf`.
+The two serve different purposes: `terraform.tf` declares dependencies only (`required_version`, `required_providers` — which provider and version range this module needs), while `providers.tf` would hold actual `provider "juju" { ... }` *configuration* (controller address, credentials).
+Terraform's own convention reserves `provider` configuration blocks for root modules; a reusable Charm/Component/Product module (as defined by CC008) is always instantiated by something else — a deployment, a test harness, a higher-level product module — and that caller is the one that provides the `provider "juju" {}` configuration.
+A CC008 module therefore has nothing to put in `providers.tf`; declaring the dependency in `terraform.tf` is the complete requirement.
+This checker does not require `providers.tf` for that reason.
 - CC008 states `provides`/`requires` outputs are mandatory only *if the charm defines that relation*.
 Terraform alone cannot determine whether a charm declares `provides`/`requires` relations, so this checker treats both as